willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR20/README.md

 Based on 'Creating My First Web App with Angular 2 in Eclipse' at https://www.genuitec.com/first-angular-2-app/

+See also 'Angular 2 in Eclipse' at https://jaxenter.com/angular-2-intellij-netbeans-eclipse-128461.html

 Angular 2 is a framework for building desktop and mobile web applications.
 After hearing rave reviews about Angular 2, I decided to check it out and take my first steps into modern web development.
 In this article, I’ll show you how to create a simple master-details application using Angular 2, TypeScript, Angular CLI and Eclipse Java EE.

 #Tools and Prerequisites